-- Weather - Not to beat a dead horse here, but pack a lot of warm, insulated, high-quality winter clothing.
+Not to beat a dead horse here, but pack a lot of warm, insulated, high-quality winter clothing.
 Then pack some more.
 Summer visitors will still want long-sleeved and pants options, whether it's to deter the bugs or stay warm on cool days.
-Bring shoes with a good grip and hiking books to protect your ankles.
+Bring shoes with a good grip and hiking boots to protect your ankles.
 Snow boots are a must during winter.

 Houghton Weather Averages (Temperatures)